pkrll/Hazel/README.md

 ### Placeholders

-When generating new projects, ``Hazel`` will replace all occurrences of placeholder variables in the template with appropriate values.
+When generating new projects, ``Hazel`` will replace all occurrences of certain placeholder variables in the template files with appropriate values.
 This includes both file and directory names as well as the actual contents of the template files.

 As of now, support exists for the following placeholders: